Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 Preferences
 -----------

-info.ID = "Settings"

 .. _luminamenuplugin7:

 .. figure:: images/luminamenuplugin7.png

 :numref:`Figure %s: Preferences <luminamenuplugin7>`

-This plugin adds a shortcut to the right-click menu which points to the desktop settings menu.
+This plugin adds a shortcut to the right-click menu which opens a new menu of configuration quicklinks.

 .. _Terminal:

 Terminal
 --------

-info.ID = "terminal"

 .. _luminamenuplugin8: